telerik/teststudio-docs/docs-teststudiodev/features/recorder/record-test.md

 The URLs recently used for recording will be listed in the _Recent URLs_ section where you can select directly any of them.

 The recording browser will start and navigate to the selected URL.
-Once the URL is fully loaded the <a href="/features/recorder/recording-toolbar" target="_blank">Test Studio Dev Recorder Toolbar</a> will be attached to the browser and you can start performing the desired scenario.
-Each action against the page will be automatically recorded and presented by a single step in the test.
+Once the URL is fully loaded the <a href="/features/recorder/recording-toolbar" target="_blank">Test Studio Dev Recorder Toolbar</a> gets attached to the browser and you can start performing the desired scenario.
+Each action against the page is automatically recorded and presented by a single step in the test.

 ![Recorded Steps](images/quickstart/recorded-steps.png)